 I love making creamy soups.
 I make carrot-parsnip soup all the time.
-I love using my immersion blender to quickly blend my creamy soups.
+I love using my immersion blender to blend my creamy soups quickly.

 Carrots.
-They are magic to any tomato red sauce or to any tomato soup.
+They are magic to any red tomato sauce or any tomato soup.

 Many homemade tomato soup recipes call for 1-2 carrots.
-I added 8 carrots.
+I added eight carrots.
 They added such a natural sweetness.
 I loved this soup so much.

 I am hooked on the tomatoes growing in our garden, but I still asked my mother-in-law for some of her tomatoes too.
 I wanted to make lots of soup.
 I used everything she gave me.

-16 ounces of vegetable stock -or chicken stock
+- 16 ounces vegetable stock or chicken stock

 I love this soup.
 Using fresh tomatoes from the garden in homemade tomato soup is just so amazing!
 I love getting some teeny seeds on my spoon, and just realizing that what I am eating is garden fresh!